Filters Filters — How Long Do Pool Filters Last? Replacement Guide & Signs

 Consider professional service if you experience recurring filtration problems despite new filter media, or if you're unsure about proper sizing for your pool.
 A pool professional can assess your entire circulation system and recommend upgrades that improve both filtration effectiveness and longevity.

-Remember: Investing in quality filter media and maintaining proper water chemistry will always be more cost-effective than frequent replacements of cheap filters or dealing with water quality problems.
+Remember: Investing in quality filter media and maintaining proper water chemistry is usually more cost-effective than frequent replacements of cheap filters or dealing with water quality problems.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.